 There are exceptions to this process during which the steps might progress more quickly.
-Examples might include inappropriate language/behavior to other students/staff, no contact after issuance of non-compliance, not attending state testing, or other situations warranting immediate action.
+Examples might include inappropriate language/behavior to other students/staff, no contact after issuance of an engagement check, not attending state testing, or other situations warranting immediate action.